course-details-portlet

 Required previous knowledge

 The course requires admission to the PhD programme Engineering, or approval by the person with course responsibility.
 The student has to have a Master’s degree in mining engineering or related disciplines.
-The course must be relevant to mineral production operations.
 The student should have a broad idea about the selected project subject and dependent and independent variables.
 The approval will be given by the course coordinator.

 Course materials